 The Writing and Speaking papers are specific to the 12 individual healthcare professions – designed to reflect common tasks performed in the workplace.

-The OET is recognised by over 20 regulatory healthcare bodies and councils in Australia, New Zealand and Singapore.
-These include The Australian Health Practitioner Regulation Agency (AHPRA), the Nursing and Midwifery Councils of New Zealand, and the Singapore Medical Council.
+The OET is recognised by over 20 regulatory healthcare bodies and councils in the UK, Australia, New Zealand, Singapore, Dubai and Namibia.
+These include the UK Nursing and Midwifery Council (NMC), the Australian Health Practitioner Regulation Agency (AHPRA), the Nursing and Midwifery Councils of New Zealand, and the Singapore Medical Council.
 OET is also recognised by the Australian Department of Immigration and Border Protection and many Australian universities and healthcare education bodies, including the Australian College of Nursing.

 OET Preparation with Specialist Language Courses